Skip to main content Skip to secondary navigation

 SUSHI SALONS

 Our Sushi Salons create lively and provocative discussions on a range of diverse topics and feature writers, artists, and thinkers at SLE's homebase in Florence Moore Hall.
-Events to the campus and the public.
+Events are free and open to the campus and the public.

 CULTURAL OUTINGS